friends-of-presta/security-advisories/_posts/2024-06-20-prestapdf.md

 ## Other recommendations

 * It’s recommended to **delete this module**.
+* To help improve the security of your PrestaShop installation, we recommend upgrading to the latest version.
+One of the benefits of upgrading is that it will disable the use of multiquery executions (separated by semicolons).
+However, please be aware that this **will not protect** your shop against SQL injection attacks that use the UNION clause to steal data.
+Additionally, it's important to note that PrestaShop includes a function called pSQL, which includes a strip_tags function.
+This helps protect your shop against [Stored XSS (also known as XSS T2) of Category 1](https://security.friendsofpresta.org/modules/2023/02/07/stored-xss.html).
+If a pSQL function is missing, it could potentially expose your project to critical Stored XSS vulnerabilities due to edge cases.
+Therefore, it's crucial to ensure that all relevant functions are properly implemented and used consistently throughout your project.
+* Change the default database prefix `ps_` with a new longer, arbitrary prefix.
+Nevertheless, be warned that this is useless against blackhats with DBA senior skills because of a design vulnerability in DBMS
-* Activate OWASP 933's rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against this set of rules.
+* Activate OWASP 942's rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against this set of rules.

 ## Timeline